 - The several months leading up to Barbarossa.
 Everyone, from the Western Allies, to the Soviet spies within German command, to his own super spy man in Japan, Richard Sorge, was telling him that the German assault would begin, even providing the precise day.
 The reports were either not believed, were filed away within the massive Soviet bureaucracy doing nothing, or simply were not acted upon.
 To add insult to injury, when the Germans and their Eastern European allies DID cross the frontier, Stalin was asleep and it took HOURS before anyone woke him out of sheer, crazed fear at how he would react.

 - That part is highly exaggerated.
-With Hitler constantly shifting the attack date, and the forces on the border not even matching what was sent against France in 1940, the reports legitimately weren't believable, and some, in fact, were obvious misinformation (a classic being one stating the first priority for Germans would be bombarding car factories in Moscow).
+With Hitler constantly shifting the attack date, and the forces on the border not even matching what was sent against France in 1940, the reports legitimately weren't believable, and some, in fact, were obvious misinformation (a classic being one stating the first priority for Germans would be bombarding car factories in Moscow - Stalin famously wrote on that report "tell your source to go f**k himself").
 As for the "hours before they woke him up", much of the inner circle was in his cabinet at quarter to six in the morning.

 - During The American Revolution Colonel Johann Rall, leader of the Hessian mercenary garrison at Trenton, was playing either chess or cards on Christmas Eve.
 A loyalist farmer came to him with urgent news, but he refused to be drawn away from his game.
 The farmer wrote him a note, which was passed to the Colonel - and ended up in his pocket, unread.
 Shortly thereafter an unexpectedly large force of revolutionaries attacked, butchering the Hessians and fatally wounding Rall.
 The loyalist had been trying to tell him about a large group of armed people crossing the Delaware River, which as every American schoolchild knows was commanded by George Washington.
-The engagement proved a morale-boosting victory for the rebels, one which meant that the British didn't have the manpower to garrison and police the Pennsylvanian countryside - which was effectively left to the rebels.
-Accordingly, they drew their troops back into the city of Philadelphia itself to await reinforcement.
+The engagement proved a morale-boosting victory for the rebels, one which meant that the British didn't have the manpower to support garrisons across New Jersey, which was effectively left to the rebels.
+Accordingly, they drew their troops back into the are of new York City where the Royal Navy could shore up their supply lines.